 New technologies thrive in the highly scalable and flexible environment nurtured by open source.

 Cloud computing lends itself naturally to open source, where scaling, spinning up new instances, and running in a vast array of environments are inhibited by license management and fee structures out of sync with this new reality.
-Phipps notes that the Internet of Things (IoT) is a similar environment where the qualities of open source will be essential.
+Phipps notes that the Internet of Things (IoT), an important aspect of everyday life, is a similar environment where the qualities of open source will be essential.
 He adds that neither of these technologies will be able to survive on multiple vendor-driven proprietary software, while growing at the rate they have to date.

-The OSI has listed down the following set of definitions to identify open source software:
+The OSI has listed down the following set of definitions to identify open source software as shown in Figure 2:

 "Open source software lets you be prototype-led and fail early and change readily"